 Background and approach

-I offer sessions indoors and/or outdoors.
+I offer sessions indoors and/or outdoors and online

 Fees